Addingham: 19th century: growth of the textile industry

-20th century: Second World War and industrial decline
+20th century: war and industrial decline

-The village continued to produce textiles until the start of the First World War, and despite high levels of production during the war, the textile industry never really recovered.
-However, after the bombing of the SU Carburetter factory in Coventry during the Second World War in 1941, production switched to Addingham, at which time up to 1,000 people worked there and prefabricated homes were erected in Ilkley to cater for the sudden increase in employees.
-The other textiles factories were busy during the war, and the Listers, having produced silk between wars with a German company, were able to use their expertise to produce silk parachutes.
+Textile production continued until the First World War, after which the industry never fully recovered.
+Following the 1941 bombing of the SU Carburetter factory in Coventry during the Second World War, production was transferred to Addingham, employing up to 1,000 people; prefabricated homes were built in Ilkley to house the additional workforce.
+The Lister mills, having produced silk between the wars in partnership with a German company, used this expertise to manufacture silk parachutes.